LeszekSim/testing/README.md

 # testing
-Have JDK 1.8 installed and configured
+Have JDK 1.8 installed and configured;
-Have Maven installed and configured
+Have Maven installed and configured;
-Have Git installed and configured
+Have Git installed and configured;
-Clone repository
+Clone repository;
-Import all neccessary dependencies
+Import all neccessary dependencies;
-Use Maven or JUnit in IDE to runt tests
+Use Maven or JUnit in IDE to runt tests;
+Example of comand form MVN test: clean test -Pchrome -Dtest.name=Test